Pikachuxxxx/Fireworks-Engine/README.md

 - **Use the Visual Studio Solution to build the engine and work with the Sandbox.**

 **MacOS/Linux :**
-  change to the build folder and use the CMakeFile to generate the MakeFile and build the library using the Make command
+  change to the build folder and use the CMakeFile to generate the MakeFile and build the library using the Make command.
+(Make sure your resources and shaders folders are in the same direcotry as that of the executable)
 ```bash
   mkdir build
   cd build